jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `news`: message (e.g. newspaper, newsstand)
   - Message from North, East, West and South
 - `non`: no (e.g. nonperformance)
+- `gram`: something is written or marked, a picture, a drawing (e.g. telegram, aerogram)
+  - From Greek `gramma`, that which is drawn
 - `graph`: write, draw, measure (e.g. photograph)
   - From Greek
 - `gress`: walk (e.g. progress)